-Board of directors
+Board of Directors

 The Board of Directors has a responsibility to make sure there is a clear strategic direction for the Trust and to fulfil its statutory responsibilities in relation to finance, governance, clinical quality and partnership working.
 It has a role to validate the performance of the organisation via the Executive Management Board.
-The Board of Directors is supported by a Committee structure including an Audit and Remuneration Committee, which have agreed terms of reference.
+The Board of Directors is supported by a Committee structure including an Audit and Risk Committee, which have agreed terms of reference.

 Initially appointed on an interim basis in June 2014.
 Permanent appointment from July 2015.